Children and Families

 Duluth, MN 55811

-Clothing Room-Offers newborn to size 7 in kids clothing, diapers, wipes, blankets, hygiene products and other baby equipment (items are donated, so selection may vary) to those in need, free of charge.
+We also offer a clothing room for newborn to size 7 in kids clothing, diapers, wipes, blankets, hygiene products and other baby equipment (items are donated, so selection may vary) to those in need, free of charge.
 Call ahead to schedule a same day appointment.
-Open Monday through Friday.

 Phone